eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 The button is thereby implemented as a web component to be embedded into the website of the eligible party.
 This might change in the future if the benefits of a separate web application become relevant.

+## Separate System Monitoring and Admin Console

+The Grant Agreement includes "logging, debugging, and analysis" as features of the Admin Console.

+This functionality is better handled by specialized tools like [OpenTelemetry](https://opentelemetry.io/) or [Grafana](https://grafana.com/).
+Such a setup would include the following features originally attributed to the Admin Console:

+- *Exceptions Page*: Where exceptions from run-through processes are automatically displayed and from where corrective actions can be triggered (in a later stage).
+- *Logging*: Make logging available at system, service and permission process level.

+The Admin Console should still allow the eligible party to analyze domain entities like permissions, data packages, and data needs.
+A discussion on potential monitoring tools is documented in [this GitHub issue](https://github.com/eddie-energy/eddie/issues/774).